-The recommended and most useful way to use Vulkan on desktop platforms or Android is to link your application to the Vulkan Loader instead of the ICD (in our case MoltenVK) directly.
+The recommended and most useful way to use Vulkan is to link your application to the Vulkan Loader instead of the ICD (in our case MoltenVK) directly.
 The Vulkan Loader finds Vulkan-capable drivers on your system and will enumerate physical devices that you can select from based on your rendering needs.
 On macOS, the MoltenVK library can be installed as an ICD (Installable Client Driver - at least as far as the Vulkan Loader is concerned) in a system path, or included in your applications app bundle.
-Most developers choose to include the MoltenVK library in their well-tested applications bundle rather than adding it as a system library that may be replaced later by another version that could contain bugs or regressions (each SDK update also updates the MoltenVK library in the system folders).
+Most developers choose (and should do so) to include the MoltenVK library in their well-tested applications bundle rather than adding it as a system library that may be replaced later by another version that could contain bugs or regressions (each SDK update also updates the MoltenVK library in the system folders).
+For this reason, we do not recommend installing MoltenVK in a system path for shipping products, but rather you should include it in the application bundle.

 The loader provides all of the Vulkan entry points and will forward them to the Vulkan driver, which in our case is the MoltenVK dynamic library.
-MoltenVK will translate the calls to appropriate Metal functionality and pass them on to the selected device (you can have more than one Vulkan-capable hardware device at a time).
+MoltenVK will translate the calls to appropriate Metal functionality and pass them on to the selected device (you can technically have more than one Vulkan-capable hardware device at a time).
 The biggest advantage of using the Vulkan Loader over statically linking is that you can make use of one of Vulkan's premier features -- Validation Layers.